Land of the Giants

-Land of the Giants is a one-hour American science fiction television series that aired on ABC for two seasons, beginning on September 22, 1968, and ending on March 22, 1970.
-The show was created and produced by Irwin Allen.
-Land of the Giants was Allen's fourth science-fiction TV series.
-The show was released by 20th Century Fox Television.
-The series was filmed entirely in color and ran for 51 episodes.
-The show starred Gary Conway, Deanna Lund and Kurt Kasznar – with Kaznar billed as a special guest star throughout the entire series.
+Land of the Giants is a one-hour American science-fiction television series that aired on ABC for two seasons, beginning on September 22, 1968, and ending on March 22, 1970.
+It was created and produced by Irwin Allen.
+It was his fourth science-fiction TV series.
+It was released by 20th Century Fox Television.
+It was filmed entirely in color and ran for 51 episodes.
+The show starred Gary Conway, Deanna Lund, and Kurt Kasznar.

-Five novels based on the television series, including three written by science-fiction author Murray Leinster, were published in 1968 and 1969.
+Five novels based on the series, including three written by science-fiction author Murray Leinster, were published in 1968 and 1969.

 Series overview

 The travelers are trapped in a giant zoo.

 Set in 1983 (at that time, 15 years in the future), the series concerns the passenger aircraft Spindrift, which is lost during a suborbital spaceflight from Los Angeles to London.
-Just beyond Earth's boundary with space, the ship is dragged through a "dimension lock" and crashes on a planet which is similar to Earth, except that everything is twelve times larger in size.
+Just beyond Earth's boundary with space, it is dragged through a "dimension lock" and crashes on a planet which is similar to Earth, except that everything is twelve times larger in size.
 The shipwreck is hidden in the woods outside of a city, inhabited by a humanoid race which the Earthlings refer to as "Giants".

 Aside from their size, the Giants are indistinguishable from Earthlings.
-Culturally, their society resembles the United States of the 1960s with a police force, private hospitals, prisons, a State Governor, radio and television services, a zoo, jazz clubs and even a racetrack.
+Culturally, their society resembles the United States of the 1960s with a police force, private hospitals, prisons, a State Governor, radio and television services, a zoo, jazz clubs, and even a racetrack.
 They speak English, have a combination of alien and Earth-like names, drive American-style cars, attend Vaudeville-style theaters and play chess, but they are dominated by an authoritarian government which tolerates full freedoms within a capitalist system, refusing to tolerate any effort to effect political change, even with repeated dissident activity.
 Exactly what the political situation is on other continents is not known, although at least one overseas land has a despotic ruler.
 The Air Traffic Control tells those who venture out to sea that they should turn back, that nothing beyond that sea has been explored nor is there current contact; whether this is an official government line or the truth is not known.